VisualComputingLab/OpenZoo/install.md

 In the following, detailed instructions are given for both.

 # Prerequisites
-- Netbeans 8 for developing the services and creating the war files of the services and the OpenZUI.
+- Netbeans 8 EE for developing the services and creating the war files of the services and the OpenZUI.
 - Apache Tomcat 7 for the OpenZUI and the servers.
 Apache Tomcat 8 should also work, but it is not tested yet.
 - RedisIO for storing and exchanging framework parameters.
 - RabbitMQ for the communication between the services.